Reading time: About 4 minutes

 If you have difficulty writing, consider using the tool of CBT — Cognitive Behavioural Therapy — to help give yourself a boost.
 It’s easy and inexpensive and you can do it yourself…

 Are you familiar with CBT?
-If you’re not, I apologize for using the jargon-y abbreviation but it stands for Cognitive Behavioural Therapy, which was way too long to put into a headline.
+If you’re not, I apologize for using the jargon-y abbreviation but it stands for Cognitive Behavioural Therapy.

 I have a contract with a university-based group that has conducted lots of research showing the clear benefits of CBT, and while doing my reading on the subject, I thought, hey, this could help many struggling writers, too.
 I bought myself a copy of one of the most highly recommended workbooks on the topic, Mind Over Mood, and combed through the text looking for ways to help writers.
 Here is what I found: